Nicowski25/Nicowski25/README.md

 ### 💡 What I'm passionate about:

 My enthusiasm for the tech world fuels my desire to learn new tools and languages.
-In addition to my technical pursuits, I also curiosity in the realm of cybersecurity.
+In addition to my technical pursuits, I'm also pretty curious about the whole cybersecurity world.
-🌐 Beyond the digital realm I'm also an enthusiast of the automotive world 🏎️ 🏍️, I also play football ⚽ and occasionally other sports like ski ⛷️.
+🌐 Beyond the digital realm I'm also an enthusiast of the automotive world 🏎️ 🏍️, I also play football ⚽ and occasionally other activities like ski ⛷️ or swimming 🏊‍♂️.

 <!--